Sometimes, omeprazole is taken for a rare illness caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.

 Tell a doctor straight away if you have:

-- joint pain along with a red skin rash, especially in parts of your body exposed to the sun, such as your arms, cheeks and nose.
-These can be signs of a rare condition called subacute cutaneous lupus erythematosus that can happen weeks even years after taking omeprazole
+- joint pain along with a red skin rash, especially in parts of your body exposed to the sun, such as your arms, cheeks and nose - these can be signs of a rare condition called subacute cutaneous lupus erythematosus that can happen weeks or even years after taking omeprazole

-- yellow skin, dark pee and tiredness.
-These can be signs of liver problems.
-It happens in less than 1 in 1,000 people taking omeprazole
+- yellow skin, dark pee and tiredness - these can be signs of liver problems

-- reddening, blisters and peeling of the skin.
-There may also be severe blisters and bleeding in the lips, eyes, mouth, nose and genitals.
-This could be Stevens-Johnson syndrome or toxic epidermal necrolysis.
-It happens in less than 1 in 10,000 people taking omeprazole
+- reddening, blisters and peeling of the skin, there may also be severe blisters and bleeding in the lips, eyes, mouth, nose and genitals - these can be signs of Stevens-Johnson syndrome

 Serious allergic reaction